BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 9 concerning the valuation and recognition bases for overall solvency needs under Solvency II.
+A concise summary of Guideline 9 concerning the valuation and recognition bases for overall solvency needs under Solvency II.
 It specifies that if an undertaking uses bases different from Solvency II, it must explain how these alternatives better align with its specific risk profile, risk tolerance, and business strategy.
 Furthermore, it mandates a quantitative estimation of the impact of these different bases on the overall solvency needs assessment.

-#### Guideline 9 – Valuation and recognition bases of the overall solvency needs
-The undertaking should, if it uses recognition and valuation bases that are different from the Solvency II bases in the assessment of its overall solvency needs, explain how the use of such different recognition and valuation bases ensures better consideration of the specific risk profile, approved risk tolerance limits and business strategy of the undertaking, while complying with the requirement for a sound and prudent management of the business.
+**Guideline 9 – Valuation and recognition bases of the overall solvency needs** The undertaking should, if it uses recognition and valuation bases that are different from the Solvency II bases in the assessment of its overall solvency needs, explain how the use of such different recognition and valuation bases ensures better consideration of the specific risk profile, approved risk tolerance limits and business strategy of the undertaking, while complying with the requirement for a sound and prudent management of the business.
-The undertaking should quantitatively estimate the impact on the overall solvency needs assessment of the different recognition and valuation bases in those cases where recognition and valuation bases that are different from the Solvency II bases have been used in the assessment of its overall solvency needs.](#)
+The undertaking should quantitatively estimate the impact on the overall solvency needs assessment of the different recognition and valuation bases in those cases where recognition and valuation bases that are different from the Solvency II bases have been used in the assessment of its overall solvency needs.
 </image>